How to bounce back in a tough jobs market

 Like all skills, resilience can be learned.
 With practice you can develop the thought processes and behaviours that make it possible to recover quickly or more easily adapt to change.

 There are some typical characteristics of truly resilient people.
-These include:

 - having a positive frame of mind and a willingness to try new things